sowcow/blog/content/posts/stocks.md

 1. manipulations or unexpected stuff happens so one cannot be unprepared to anything
 1. if you watch at the price charts forget ease and comfort irregardless of where the price goes
 1. it is like a work - you need to be on time on crucial points and be ready (also timeboxed decision making, not random urgent stupid actions)
-1. in a way being serios and methodical works I beleive but also being open-minded for unexpected stuff is part of it!
+1. in a way being serious and methodical works I beleive but also being open-minded for unexpected stuff is a necessary part of it!
+Because otherwise you are easily manipulated and predicted as the rest of the crowd.
+1. deciding exit goal and exit points before putting a trade and deciding on entry process relaxes you thinking alot.

 You always "loose" somethnig.
 If not money then opportunities.
 So it is not "easy".